jonny-wg2/jonny-wg2.github.io/_blog_eng/voice-at-wgtwo.md

 ---
-title: SMS at WGTWO
+title: Voice at WGTWO
-subtitle:
+subtitle: How we perform call routing
 description: Working Group Two is a software company building a telco core network.
 featured_image: /images/wgtwo-landscape-hvit.png
 ---